cariad/stackdiff/README.md

-# changedifferently
+# stackdiff

-Visualises the changes described by an Amazon Web Services CloudFormation change set
+Visualises the changes described by an Amazon Web Services CloudFormation stack change set